quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part45_5.4_Quaternions.md

     // Implementation of converting quaternion to 3x3 rotation matrix }
 ```
-This function takes a quaternion \( [x, y, z, w] \) and constructs the corresponding 3×3 rotation matrix.
+This function takes a quaternion $[x, y, z, w]$ and constructs the corresponding 3×3 rotation matrix.

 x??

 ---

 #### Matrix-Quaternion Conversion
 Background context explaining the concept.
-This section discusses how to convert a 3×3 rotation matrix \( R \) into its equivalent quaternion representation \( q \).
+This section discusses how to convert a 3×3 rotation matrix $R $ into its equivalent quaternion representation$q$.
 This is useful for preserving rotational information when dealing with matrices instead of quaternions.

 The given code snippet performs this conversion:
 ```cpp